benwills/proposal-warc-to-zstandard/README.md

 Clearly, there is a computational threshold that makes sense for a project like the Common Crawl to stay under at the compression process.
 But these numbers should be useful for refernce when comparing to Gzip, which I expect to be somewhere around Compression Level 8 for Zstandard.

 If that compression time is similar it would offer about 17% savings in overall size.
 This would bring the February 2017 crawl's WARC files down from 55.8 terabytes to around 46.5 terabytes.
-On a 100Mbit/s connection, this equates to saving WARC files 8 days faster.
+On a 100Mbit/s connection, this equates to saving the 2017.02 Common Crawl WARC files 8 days faster.

 ## Next Steps